uillar/D3A/README.md

 # D3A
-Differential Expression Analysisi x3 tools
+Differential Expression Analysis x3 tools

 This script is able to perform Differential Expression Analysis with DESeq2, edgeR and NOISeq with just two input files: